 Do you want to have a competitive advantage and be a business leader?
 So, here is how you can make it happen through design.
-Read till end to get in-depth knowledge about how design can give your business a sustainable competitive advantage.
+Read till the end to get in-depth knowledge about how advantages of design can result in giving your business a sustainable competitive edge above the others.

 You must have heard, it’s all about experience these days.
-Experience economy has been defined back in 1999 and now we can see its effects all over.
+Experience economy was defined back in 1999 and now we can see its effects all over.
 Though there are technological advances, user experience is taking over products and services far and wide.
-This is the age of experience that has progressed from the old agrarian commodity-based economy to industrial goods economy, to service-based economies and now we are moving rapidly into the experience-based economy.
+This is the age of experience that has progressed from the old agrarian commodity-based economy to industrial goods economy, to service-based economies.
+And now we are moving rapidly into the experience-based economy.

 1. Focus on Users

 Empathy is the Key

 The first and foremost step is to focus on your products’ users.
 To understand their needs, aspirations, expectations, likes, and dislikes from your product or the area of your interest.
 You need to understand their motivations and limitations.
 Normally, you would think that a business owner or an organization knows everything about their products’ users.
 But it is crucial to understand that these perceptions may not be right.